irfanjesia/bookshelf-apps-front-end/README.md

 # 📃 Description
 This project is my submission for Dicoding Create Front-End Web for Beginners Course.
 I use media queries to customize layouts on various device screen sizes and localStorage to store book data.
-This website is currently written in Bahasa Indonesia.
+Website contents are currently written in Bahasa Indonesia.

 Here are the criterias:
 - Bookshelf Apps must be able to add new book data, stored book data is a JavaScript object.